urbanit/OrchardCMS-CultureLayerRule/README.md

 For example, the rule culture("el-GR") would specify that the widgets in the layer are only visible when the site current Culture is set to "el-GR".

-It can be used with [Culture Switcher](https://orchardcultureswitcher.codeplex.com/) widget - a module providing a frontend culture picker widget.
+It can be used with [Culture Switcher](https://orchardcultureswitcher.codeplex.com/) widget - a module providing a frontend culture picker.

 ### v1.9 Released